TDParser Programmers Guide¶ ↑

 parser = TDParser.define{|g| g.expr = g.token(/\d+/) - g.token("+") - g.expr >> proc{|x| x[0].to_i + x[2] } | g.token(/\d+/) >> proc{|x| x[0].to_i } }

-(See also sample5.rb
+(See also sample5.rb and sample6.rb)

 Parser Combinators¶ ↑